SunDevilRocketry/sdec/README.md

 <h1> Sun Devil Embedded Control (sdec)</h1>

+## TODO

+- [ ] Create pyproject.toml to allow it to be imported via pip
+- [ ] Figure out how the docs will be included in the new package format ( perhaps through [importlib.resources](https://docs.python.org/3.11/library/importlib.resources.html))

+Other parts of the project TODO are discussed in the packaging branch  of the [Liquid Engine GUI](https://github.com/SunDevilRocketry/liquid_engine_gui/tree/packaging).

 <h2>Description:</h2>

+This specific branch of sdec is part of the attempt to create an easy installer for

 <p>sdec is a python-based terminal program which allows
 the user to access all functionality available on Sun Devil Rocketry PCBs.</p>